burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   A simple requirement consists of an arbitrary C++ expression statement and is satisfied if the corresponding expression compiles without errors.

-  All variables you use in these expressions must either be global variables or variables introduced in the parameter list of `requires`.
+  All variables you use in these expressions must be global variables or variables introduced in the parameter list of `requires`.

-  You *cannot* declare local variables in the usual way.
+  You *cannot* declare local variables in the usual way inside `requires`.

 * **II.
 A Compound Requirement.**